Miraj869/alpha-explorer/README.md

 ## Introduction

-In this Project, we shall be looking into utilizing the [EDGAR](https://www.sec.gov/edgar/searchedgar/) database of SEC Filings to explore the data and build a model to predict the financial performance of a company.
+In this Project, we shall be looking into utilizing the [EDGAR](https://www.sec.gov/edgar/searchedgar/) database of SEC Filings to explore the data and build a model to predict the financial sentiment of a company.
 The project will be built using Python mostly and its aim is to utilize various financial forms like 10-K and 10-Q to predict the financial performance of a company.
 ## Objectives
 - Scrape Data from the company's History since inception
 - Use 10-Q 10-K and 8-K filings to get the company's financial statements